 Gently pressed, the Verdelho undergoes a long, slow fermentation in stainless steel.
 This is stopped before complete dryness, which adds balance and weight giving a wine that is fresh and vibrant with a fruit sweetness.

 The Inigo range honours St Ignatius, the Jesuits’ founder and features estate grown single varietals.
 The label’s deep grey colour was chosen to connect with the widely seen local slate – used not just as building materials but for the unique, and irreplaceable, slate vats and fermenters that are perfect for controlling the temperature during the winemaking.

 The nose expresses fresh aromas of honey suckle and lemon peel.
 The palate is rich with tropical fruit flavours, including guava and kiwi fruit.

-This wine will increase in complexity with its short-term ageing.
+This wine has increased in complexity with its medium-term ageing.

 About the Producer

 Sevenhill Cellars was the first winery to be established in the Clare Valley, In 1851 a small number of Austrian immigrants purchased 100 acres of land, naming it Sevenhills after the seven hills of Rome.
 The first grapes grown by the Society of Jesus (Jesuits) in the community provided sacremental wine and began a long tradition of winemaking.
 Sevenhills is the only remaining Jesuit-owned winery in Australia the wines supports their Missions charitable work.